piya-ds/Pokeguessers/README.md

 - Fixed sidebar not working properly
 - Fixed main heading not displaying properly on mobile
 - Fixed an issue where question and score would continue past the set limit meaning the quiz couldn't end
+- Issue with Pokemon Types on pokedex not loading initially the background colors.
+Fixed via html bug edits.

 ### Homepage Taglines